The Hidden Danger Of Step Voltage: Why Walking In A Thunderstorm Can Be Deadly

 The Role of Equipotential Surfaces

-In theory, if your feet are on an equipotential surface – an imaginary circle centered around the lightning strike point – there will be no voltage difference between them.
-This means no current will flow through your body.
-However, finding and maintaining such a position is purely theoretical and impractical in real-life situations.
+In theory, if your feet are on an equipotential surface – an imaginary circle centered around the lightning strike – there is no voltage difference between them, and therefore no harmful current.
+However, in real-world scenarios, achieving and maintaining an equipotential position is nearly impossible.

 How to Stay Safe During a Thunderstorm